mlevit/echelon/documentation/docs/transformation/technical/job_entity_rel.md

 # Job Entity Relationship

-The relationship between two or more entitys for a particular job.
+The relationship between two or more entities for a particular job.

 ## Definition